vyasj/vyasj.github.io/_projects/MarkovChainSentenceGenerator.md

 I've actually implemented something like this before for a college class, though it was in C++.
 Still, I was able to use the same ideas to write this one, and even though I haven't built the full functionalities I had in mind yet, it does indeed generate sentences.
 Here's an example:

 Command:
+    ---
     load beemovie.txt 15
     generate most_common honey 10
+    ---

 Output:
+    ---
-    `honey and gentlemen of the honey and gentlemen of the honey`
+    honey and gentlemen of the honey and gentlemen of the honey
+    ---

 As you can see, it's not the greatest at generating valid sentences, despite this command being run with a context depth of 15 words.
 I think I may have to debug by printing the markov chain and seeing what the frequencies actually are, to then determine if it really is an issue with the code or just the input text file.